JakeSteam/blog-programming/_drafts/2024-12-20-play-store-rating-prompt.md

 1. **Simple to use**: Any ViewModel that wants to display a review prompt shouldn't need to keep track of the request status, handle errors etc. It should just be able to request the prompt's appearance, and optionally pre-load.
 2. **Remotely configurable triggers**: I want to be able to remotely control where this prompt appears.
 For example, I may want to disable it appearing after a successful bud due to some unrelated technical issue.
-3. **Triggered on button click or without specific interaction**: The review prompt should be triggerable by a variety of trigger types.
+3. **Triggered on button click or without specific interaction**: The review prompt should be triggerable by a variety of trigger types`^`.
 4. **Able to remotely disable**: In case there's some catastrophic issue in Google's library, I want the ability to ensure it isn't relied upon at all if there's no enabled triggers.
 5. **Requests aren't spammed**: Whilst Google [doesn't explicitly state quotas](https://developer.android.com/guide/playcore/in-app-review#quotas), they do say:
    1. "_To provide a great user experience, Google Play enforces a time-bound quota on how often a user can be shown the review dialog._"
    2. "_Because the quota is subject to change, it's important to apply your own logic and target the best possible moment to request a review._"

+`^`: Note that Google advises "_you should not have a call-to-action option (such as a button) to trigger the API, as a user might have already hit their quota and the flow won’t be shown_", this is **not applicable** here since we're using a callback to still perform the button's usual function, not a dedicated CTA button!

 Okay, pretty sensible requirements.
 How can they be all be implemented?